-- The company is responsible for servicing and maintenance onboard its ships in accordance with SOLAS regulation III/20 and for the establishment and implementation of health, safety and environment (HSE) procedures covering all activities during servicing and maintenance. - The personnel carrying out servicing and maintenance are responsible for the performance of the work as authorized in accordance with the system specified in paragraph 10. - 8 The above personnel are also responsible for complying with HSE instructions and procedures. - Where satisfied with an organization's ability to carry out these functions, the Administration may authorize such organization and its personnel to perform the functions of the manufacturer and manufacturer's certified personnel as assigned under these Guidelines, if manufacturer certified facilities are not available.
+- The company\ is responsible for servicing and maintenance on board its ships in accordance with SOLAS regulation III/20 and for the establishment and implementation of health, safety and environment (HSE) procedures covering all activities during servicing and maintenance. - The personnel carrying out servicing and maintenance are responsible for the performance of the work as authorized in accordance with the system specified in paragraph 10. - 8 The above personnel are also responsible for complying with HSE instructions and procedures. - 9 Service providers carrying out the thorough examination, operational testing, repair and overhaul of lifeboats, launching appliances and on-load release gear should be authorized in accordance with MSC.1/Circ.1277.

-^{} For the purpose of these Guidelines, company is as defined in SOLAS regulation IX/1.2.
+For the purpose of these Guidelines, company is as defined in SOLAS regulation IX/1.2.